RiriJane/Intro-To-Networks-CISCO/README.md

-# Chapitre 1 - Introduction to NetWorks
+# CCNAv7 Chapitre 1 - Introduction to NetWorks
 Learning Networking with CISCO.

 # Introduction
-This repository contains exercises that I have practiced related to "Chapter 1 - Introduction To Networks" on netacad.
+This repository contains exercises that I have practiced related to the course " CCNAv7 : Introduction To Networks" on netacad.

 ## Tools
 Packet Tracer version 8.1.1